 07739 667543, 01985 840049

-With family ties in Cornwall, Plymouth, Bath, North Somerset, Bristol and the Cotswolds it's fair to say that I have a very strong sense of belonging to the South West of England.
+With family ties in Cornwall, Plymouth, Bath, North Somerset, Bristol, Dorset and the Cotswolds it's fair to say that I have a very strong sense of belonging to the South West of England.
 I like nothing better than to share my love of (and insights into) the area, its traditions and its people.

 When I qualified for my Blue Badge I received two awards; 'best presentation of a religious building' and 'most entertaining and fun' presentations.

 I live very close to Bath and Salisbury and love to show guests around these marvellous historic cities.
 Speaking of marvellous historic cities, I also enjoy taking visitors to Wells.
-I am very fortunate to live an equal distance from Salisbury, Wells and Bath.
+I am very fortunate to live an equal distance from all three.
 Now which is my favourite city?
-That would be telling - let me show you all three and you can decide for yourself.
+That would be telling - let me show you all three and you can decide for yourself!

 Having operated walking and heritage tours in the South West for almost thirty years I am often approached by film companies to consult on (and provide visits to) potential locations for filming.

 |Myths, legends and folklore|